Continuum of Care Approach to Anorexia Treatment

 Anorexia Treatment: Levels of Care

-Based on an in-depth assessment, we will determine whether patients should receive inpatient care, residential care, partial hospitalization or intensive outpatient treatment for anorexia treatment.
+Based on an in-depth assessment, we will determine whether patients should receive inpatient care, residential care, partial hospitalization or intensive outpatient treatment for anorexia.
 Each program provides different levels of anorexia treatment and progressively brings the patient closer to recovery:

 Inpatient Treatment of Anorexia